-Management must set and apply ethical standards to which they are committed.
-Employees will likely follow their example.
+Management must set and apply the same ethical standards to themselves and their company's employees.

+• Employees take their cues from management.
 Ethical conduct can be furthered by not tolerating unethical behavior, setting realistic employee goals, and periodic employee review.